 No other solution can provide this fine-grained control, all while offering an alternative to cumbersome centralized VPNs.
 Now, with Banyan Zero Trust Remote Access you can achieve direct, secure, least-privileged access to your resources.

-Dramatically Improved Security Posture
+Superior Security Posture

 - Orders of magnitude attack surface reduction by delivering least privilege access based on quantified trust and continuous authorization